kpasad/Behaviour-cloning/README.md

 The goal of the project is to train a deep learning network to learn and mimic the driving patterns of a human driver.
 Data is collected from a simulated driving on an animated track.
 Data is collected form of images as seen by an on borad camera system consiting of a center, left and right camera.
 The steering angle along with other parameters is recorded.
 The images forms the feature set for the CNN and the sterring angle is reponse variable.
 During the test phase, the car must be able to drive autonomously, under the direction of the CNN, i.e. the CNN must provide accurate steering angles in response to the images seen by camera during test.

 ## General discussion
 1. There was no hard metric to optimze to.
   * The requirement was for the car to succesfully navigate.
   * The target variable was the steering angle.
 How the MSE of the estimated steering angle would translate to a well behaved autonomous drive was not apparent.
-3. Absent a concrete metric to optimize for, no particular effort was expended towards selection of a network, nor for fine tuning the parameters.
+2. Absent a concrete metric to optimize for, no particular effort was expended towards selection of a network, nor for fine tuning the parameters.
   * Would a particular network hasve perfromed better than another?
 As with all things deep learning, this was not clear.
   * In hingsight, this problem would have benifitted from a Recursive Neural network due to time component of the images.
 More discussion later.
+3. This is seemingly a simple problem as the training and the test set is practically the same!
+So as long as the validation error fell towards zero, the car should have been self-drivable.
+ * However, given the sampling rate of the camera system, a large portion of the data contained small steering angles corresponding to straing driving or navigating longer curves.
+[Add figures]
+ * These small driving angles overwhelmed the network leading to sturck steering.
+3. Overall, this was an excercise in selecting the right training data
+4. Things that should have been done
+* Overtrain + drop out

 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.